willtobyte/carimbo/README.md

 ### About

-Carimbo is a simple yet complete 2D game engine written in modern C++ using SDL.
+Carimbo is a simple yet complete 2D game engine written in modern C++23 using SDL.
 It is scriptable in Lua and was created during [Rodrigo Delduca's](https://rodrigodelduca.org) spare time.

 It is a spiritual successor to the [Wintermoon](https://github.com/wintermoon/wintermoon) framework, a project by the same author.
 It runs natively on Linux, Windows, macOS, and the web (via WebAssembly), and it also supports mobile platforms, including Android & iOS.

 ### Name

 "Carimbo" comes from the 🇧🇷 word for "stamp," and that is exactly what a 2D game engine does—it continuously stamps sprites onto the screen.

+### Under the hood

+Carimbo doesn't reinvent the wheel; it uses the best libraries, such as boost, Box2D, EnTT, stb, simdjson, sol2, PhysFS, SDL, and OpenAL.

 ### Documentation